Courses Available Online, Virtually and Classroom

 Choosing an Environmental Course: IEMA vs NEBOSH

-If you’re thinking of embarking on a career in the environment or sustainability, you’ll no doubt be looking at what qualifications and experience you need to secure that dream job.
-This post will walk you through the different courses available to develop your environmental skills, what you can expect from environmental jobs, and the advantages of different professional memberships.
+If you’re thinking of embarking on a career in the environment or sustainability, you’ll no doubt be looking at what environmental qualifications and experience you need to secure that dream job.
+We can walk you through the different courses available to develop your environmental skills, what you can expect from environmental jobs, and the advantages of different professional memberships.

-There are two big players in the environmental and sustainability qualification arena; NEBOSH and IEMA.
+There are two big players in the environmental and sustainability qualification industry; NEBOSH and IEMA.

-IEMA (Institute of Environmental Management and Assessment) is a global alliance of environment and sustainability professionals.
-As well as developing courses to help advance people within the industry, they also create sustainability standards and partnerships to help transform businesses and make them future-proof.
-IEMA courses are ideal for those who are passionate about environmental and sustainability issues and want to develop a long-term career within the industry.
+The Institute of Environmental Management and Assessment (IEMA) is a global alliance of environment and sustainability professionals.
+As well as developing environmental and sustainability courses to help advance people within the industry, they also create sustainability standards and partnerships to help transform businesses and make them future-proof.
+IEMA courses are ideal for those who are passionate about environmental and sustainability issues and want to develop a long-term career within the environmental sector specifically.

-NEBOSH (National Examination Board for Occupational Safety and Health) is the leading examining body for the UK health and safety industry.
-Their courses are designed to teach the skills and knowledge to manage health, safety and environmental issues in all places of work, so their environmental courses are best for those who want to add environmental management to a set of general HSE skills.
+The National Examination Board for Occupational Safety and Health (NEBOSH) is the leading examining body for the UK health and safety industry.
+Their courses are designed to teach the skills and knowledge to manage health, safety and environmental issues in all places of work, so their environmental courses are best for those who want to understand and implement environmental management into a set of general HSE skills.

-Each qualification body offers a clear progression route with courses suited for different points of your career.
+Each qualification body offers a clear progression route with courses suited for the different stages and goals of your career.

 As the name suggests, foundation level qualifications provide a basic understanding of environmental and sustainability topics.
 If you’re just starting out in your career, or perhaps already have some environmental responsibilities within your role and want to expand your knowledge, then a foundation level-course will give you a great introduction into the industry.